Sology/maily_herald-webui/README.md

 ### Restricting access

-The simplest way to restrict access to Maily WebUI is to use Rails routing constraints:
+The simplest way to restrict access to the Maily WebUI is to use Rails routing constraints:

 ```ruby
 # config/routes.rb
 mount MailyHerald::Webui::Engine => "/maily_webui", :constraints => MailyAccessConstraint.new
 ```

-Sample `MailyAccessConstraint` implementation might look like this:
+A sample `MailyAccessConstraint` implementation might look like this:

 ```ruby
 class MailyAccessConstraint